Key takeaways

 Professional apps

-Professional platforms are tools making the work simpler by covering certain functions that otherwise users would have to do manually.
+Professional platforms are tools making the work simpler by providing certain functions that otherwise users would have to do manually.
 This app needs administrative features: reminders, push-up notifications, calendar and group work chat.

 The online psychotherapy app is an example of a highly effective professional platform that we’ve built.
-The features kit depends on the account type: people, who are searching for a psychiatrist, get a chat-bot to help in their journey, whilst specialists see features that manage their workload and invoices.
+The features kit depends on the account type.
+Patients have a chat-bot and surveys that can help them find a suitable therapist.
+Meanwhile, specialists have features that allow them to manage their workload and invoices.

 HoReCa

 The goal of a HoReCa mobile app is to simplify interaction between guests and staff.
 An app logic should be smooth and transparent as there are often a lot of users involved — both on guest’s and on the owner’s side.
-A customer should see a menu, a waiter — his orders, a supply manager — the amount of vegetables left.
+For example, customer’s accounts should show a restaurant menu.
+Waiters’ accounts should display current orders.
+And supply managers should see the amount of products left.
 All these better not be mixed up.

 When we created NoTab, an independent ecosystem for nightclubs, we focused on dividing the roles to make an app-kit more effective.
 Admin, kitchen, staff and guests each got their own platform and a separate number of features.